-7. With the CPU in the socket, inspect the four corners of the CPU to make sure that they are flush with the socket.
-8. Close the load plate.
+- With the CPU in the socket, inspect the four corners of the CPU to make sure that they are flush with the socket. - Close the load plate.
 Lock the lever labeled 'Close 1st', then lock the lever labeled 'Open 1st'.
-Use your thumb to gently push the load levers down until the lever locks.
+Use your thumb to gently push the load levers down until the lever locks. - Repeat steps to install to the remaining CPU sockets.